 Instantly brighten up any room in the house with the addition of this floral crochet window valence.
-It was designed using variegated yarn to give it the interesting color pattern without having to change colors while you work.
+It was designed using variegated yarn to give it an interesting color pattern without having to change colors while you work.
 Of course, if you want a simpler look for your home, you could work the same curtain crochet pattern in a single color.Continue to 5 of 8 below.

 05 of 08

 Here is a completely different variation on a flower crochet curtain partner.
 This one uses big, bold flower shapes worked just around the outside edge of the window.
 This is a fabulous statement piece for the home.
 Worked in the bright colors shown here it is absolutely perfect for the hippie at heart.
 Worked in subtler shades, it could be a nice feminine touch for any house.

 Any crochet pattern that is designed to work as a flat panel (even those for blankets, etc.) can be used to work a crochet curtain panel.
 That fact is mentioned in this free crochet panel pattern which uses an easy crochet cluster stitch as the basis of its design.
 You can make crochet panels in different colors for the different rooms of your home.

 Add a little touch of glamour to your curtains by incorporating bead crochet.
 The light will glint off of the beads for a really pretty effect.
 This free crochet curtain pattern is a simple net design that could be worked without beads but when you add the beads in then you get something really special.
 This would also make a great substitute for a closet door!

 08 of 08